tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/Activities/11-Stu_Plotting_Visual_Takeover/README.md

 The CIO also believes the company is falling behind  in terms of reporting paradigms; while there are new and flashy visualization technologies out there, the company has mostly been using Matplotlib.
 It's time for an upgrade.

-Follow the steps below to convert static Matplotlib visualizations to interactive hvplots.
+Open the [starter file](Unsolved/Core/plotting_visual_takeover.ipynb), and code the following steps.
+The visualizations created below should leverage the starter data provided in the notebook.

-## Instrutions
+## Instructions

 1. Create an hvplot visualization without specifying line or bar chart.